JsonHunt/save-commands/README.md

 This package allows you to define parametrized shell commands to be automatically run, in sequence, whenever a file matching glob pattern is saved.
+You can define as many globs and commands as you want.
-The command(s) and their output will be briefly displayed in a panel at the bottom of the screen.
+The command(s) and their output will be displayed in a panel at the bottom of the screen.
+Hit 'Esc' to dismiss the panel.

+Right click on a tree view file and select "Run save-commands" to run all commands mapped to this file.
+Selecting a folder will run proper run commands on all files contained in it (recursively).

 This effectively eliminates the need for file watchers, and simplifies your build process.

 ### How to use